ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/maternal_disorders/index.rst

 +++++++++++++++++++

 - The maternal disorders incidence, mortality, YLL, and YLD rate per person-year among women of reproductive age in the simulation should validate to estimates from GBD
-- Maternal disorders deaths and incidnece should occur among pregnant women only
+- Maternal disorders deaths and incidence should occur among pregnant women only

 References
 ----------